-This course introduces students to the planning process of graphic interface design for multimedia formats.
-Topics to include learner style identification, information design, interactive relationships, interface layouts and beta testing.
+This course introduces students to the planning process of user interface design for multimedia devices.
+Topics include interactive relationships, interface layouts, color compositions for the screen, site architectures, and web planning through wireframes for both desktop and mobile devise.
 Prerequisite: 10-201-181 or concurrent enrollment.

-Multimedia Presentations 3 credits 10-206-135 Students are trained in the design, integration and production of interactive multimedia applications.
+10-206-135 Multimedia Presentations 3 credits Students are trained in the design, integration and production of interactive multimedia applications.
 This course is an introduction to Flash - both as a 2D animation tool and an application to build dynamic content.
 It includes a project driven curriculum incorporating various media types and an introduction to ActionScript 3.0.
-Prerequisites: 10-203-130, 10-206-180, 10-206-131 and 10-201-177.
+Prerequisites: 10-206-180, 10-206-131, and 10-201-177.

-10-206-140 Portfolio Preparation 2 credits

-Students work to prepare a sample portfolio of their work for prospective employers.
+10-206-140 Portfolio Preparation 2 credits Students work to prepare a sample portfolio of their work for prospective employers.
 Students are supervised and assisted in the choice of samples, number of samples and design of portfolio.
 Lectures are given on job interviewing and job markets.
 Departmental approval of a finished portfolio is required for graduation.
 Prerequisites: 10-206-135, 10-201-177 and students must be in the final semester of the Visual Communications Program.